-The heritage of brass bands in the Forest is over 160 years old and represented in the current vibrant tradition that engages over 500 volunteers in musical activity and has encouraged many young people to learn how to play musical instruments.
+The heritage of brass bands in the Forest is over 160 years old and is well represented in the current vibrant tradition that engages over 500 volunteers in musical activity - also encouraging many young people to learn how to play musical instruments.

-The project will look to increase participation in music making and appreciation of the musical heritage of the Forest, which is in danger of being lost and unrecorded as documents, instruments and photographs are lost.
+During our five-year programme Forest Musical Landscape has increased participation in music making and appreciation of the musical heritage of the Forest; all of which which was in danger of being lost and unrecorded as documents, instruments and photographs are forgotten.

-There are currently ten active brass bands in the Forest which have been invited to be part of this project:
+There are currently ten active brass bands in the Forest that took part in this project:

-There are plenty of opportunities to get involved, why not join a local band, learn to play an instrument, or if that’s not your thing come along and listen at one of the concerts.
+There are plenty of opportunities to get involved with music in the Forest of Dean, why not join a local band, learn to play an instrument, or if that’s not your thing come along and listen at one of the concerts?